ixjf/MSIRGB/README.md

  **NOTE: MSIRGB is in bug-fix only-mode.
 No new features will be added, so don't bother asking.
 Lua scripts already allow you to do whatever you might feel like doing, within the boundaries set by hardware limitations.**

  # How to use
-  1. Check if your motherboard is supported.
+  1. Check if your motherboard is supported [here](#motherboard-support).
+If it is, you may proceed.
+If it isn't, it's possible the program won't work with your motherboard.
+Other MSI motherboards may be supported despite not being listed.
+Non-MSI motherboards are not supported and MSIRGB will not run on those.
 [I provide no warranty should your motherboard malfunction.](#license)
   1. Make sure you're running a 64-bit release of Windows 10.
   2. Make sure you don't have any anti-cheat enabled.
 Riot Vanguard and FACEIT Anti-Cheat are known to block MSIRGB from running.
   1. Follow the instructions [here](#how-to-install) to download & install MSIRGB.